libreliu/libreliu/README.md

 ### It's libreliu here!

-I'm currently a Game Development Engineer at Tencent Lightspeed Studios.
+I'm currently a Game Development Engineer at Tencent LightSpeed Studios.
 I've got my master degree in [USTC](https://www.ustc.edu.cn/), and my primary interest lies in Computer Graphics.

 I've got my callsign BG6HIB, and was an operator for [@BY6DX](https://github.com/BY6DX).